arthurdemarchi/FuzzyBallPossession/READEME.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thanks to Robocup for archiving logs
+* Thanks to zenoyang for the 2DLogMining Tool